Stochastic Control Representations for Penalized Backward Stochastic Differential Equations: Introduction

 where $(Y^{\lambda},Z^{\lambda})$ is the solution of the following penalized BSDE

 Under Assumption \ref{Assumption} introduced below, El Karoui et al \cite{ElKaroui19971} proved that $Y^{\lambda}$ is increasing in $\lambda$, and

 Our aim is to give stochastic control representations for the penalized BSDE (\ref{penalizedBSDE1}).
-Our main result is to prove that the penalized BSDE (\ref{penalizedBSDE1}) also admits an optimal stopping representation.
-We impose the following standard assumption on the data set $(\xi,f,S)$ as in El Karoui \cite{ElKaroui19971}, so that (\ref{RBSDE1}) admits a unique solution.
+Our main result is to prove that the penalized BSDE (\ref{penalizedBSDE1}) also admits an optimal stopping representation, which will in turn converge to the original optimal stopping time problem (\ref{OptimalStopping1}) with convergence rate $\frac{1}{\lambda}$ (see (\ref{relation1}) and (\ref{relation2}) below).